Jámison Olave: Personal

 Olave earned his U.S. green card in summer 2010.
 This status also qualified him as a domestic player for MLS roster purposes.

 Coaching

-On January 6, 2017 Olave was hired as a defensive coach for Real Monarchs under then head coach Mike Petke.
+On January 6, 2017, Olave was hired as a defensive coach for Real Monarchs under then head coach Mike Petke.
 He then served as an assistant coach for the Monarchs under Mark Briggs when Petke was named the head coach of Real Salt Lake.
 Olave served as interim head coach for the Monarchs before being named the permanent head coach on November 20, 2019.

+On January 16, 2024, it was announced that Olave had moved to the senior Real Salt Lake coaching staff, as an assistant under head coach Pablo Mastroeni.